I think that we have to start by saying that rehab is hard!

 afterwards).
 This is so hard, as you so want to go back to social sessions in training groups, clubs or classes.
 But you need to be able to do exactly what your body needs, and not one step or one rep more.
 It is hard not to be sucked along in a group, and the ‘walk of shame’ if you need to stop early goes against every part of our training and mindset.

 - Be super-strict on form and stop the minute that it slips.
 Your progress relies on building back the perfect patterns – initially without loading and then gently, incrementally building the load and volume.
 You may have got away with poor form before your injury, but you are less likely to after an injury.
-So it is the opportunity to make yourself better and stronger than ever before!
+So you need to know your ‘tells’ – the little cheats that your body finds as workarounds without you being consciously aware.
+Building the right muscle memory and grooving the right movements is the opportunity to make yourself better and stronger than ever before!

 - Be ready for the length & shape of sessions to be completely different.
 In order to pace your body’s recovery and pain management, sessions are likely to need to be shorter and possibly to do multiple repeats spread out across the day.
 You need to be excited about getting your trainers on, but totally committed to not exceeding the plan, even if you feel fantastic!
 Your body will only recover if you do not put the nervous system into stress, which can lead to cramping, spasms,